tjboldt/Apple2-IO-RPi/README.md

 7. Put microSD card in the RPi
 8. Install the expansion card into the Apple II
 9. Power on the Apple II
-10. Update firmware with utility (not written yet) or use EPROM programmer
+10. Update firmware with utility (can be found on Apple2-IO-RPi.hdv drive image) or use EPROM programmer
 11. sudo apt install git golang
 12. git clone https://github.com/tjboldt/Apple2-IO-RPi.git
 13. cd Apple2-IO-RPi/RaspberryPi/apple2driver